-DRUG AND ALCOHOL ABUSE POLICY
+Campus Drug and ALCOHOL ABUSE POLICY

 Morgan State University (the "University), is dedicated to providing a campus environment free of the illegal and/or abusive use of alcohol and/or drugs.
 The illegal and/or abusive use of drugs and/or alcohol by members of the campus community jeopardizes the safety of the individual and the campus community, and is contrary to the academic learning process.
 Morgan State University is therefore committed to having a campus that is free of the illegal and/or abusive use of drugs and alcohol.
 In keeping with this commitment, it is the policy of the University that the illegal and/or abusive use of drugs or alcohol is prohibited on University property or as part of University activities.
+Further, the possession and/or consumption of alcoholic beverages is prohibited on University premises, except as expressly permitted in writing by the President or designee.
 In order to inform all University employees and students of their responsibilities under this policy, the following information is provided:

 - I. Prohibited Conduct. - II.
 Disciplinary Sanctions that the University will Impose on Employees and Students. - III.
 Applicable Legal Sanctions under Federal, State and Local Laws. - IV.
-Health Risks Associated with the Use of Illegal Drugs and/or Abuse of Alcohol. - V. Drug/Alcohol Prevention, Consultation, Education, and Referrals. - VI.
+Health Risks Associated with the Use of Illegal Drugs and/or Abuse of Alcohol. - V. Drug and Alcohol Counseling, Treatment and Rehabilitation Programs Available on Campus. - VI.
 Responsible Administrative Office. - VII.
 Effective Date.